jodivaso/varrodetector/README.md

 ### Execution Options

 #### Option 1: Executable File (Recommended)
-1. Download the latest `VarroDetector.exe` file from the [Releases](https://github.com/jodivaso/VarroDetector/releases) page, according to your platform.
+1. Download the latest `VarroDetector` executable file from the [Releases](https://github.com/jodivaso/VarroDetector/releases) page, according to your platform.
 2. Run the executable file

 #### Option 2: Run from Source